GSA/challenges-and-prizes/_all-challenges/1171-blazing-new-trails-for-direct-support-professionals-working-in-the-community.md

   submissions MUST be delivered in a 508 compliant pdf format.

   ACL seeks solutions that will create innovative models that improve the stability of the DSP workforce supporting individuals with ID/DD living in the community.
 Please keep in mind ~ a prize competition is NOT a federal grant or contract.
-You are not required to submit of a budget for the competition.
+You are not required to submit a budget for the competition.

   Submissions are required to include the following components: